JazzSer/notion-weather.github.io/README.md

 # notion-weather
-Creating a notion weather widget for myself
+Creating a notion weather widget for myself using Github Pages